playcanvas/blog/_posts/2014-06-04-playcanvas-goes-open-source.markdown

 Join and start discussions on the [PlayCanvas Forum](https://forum.playcanvas.com).

-Get expert responses to your questions on [PlayCanvas Answers](http://answers.playcanvas.com).

 We’re super excited to see what the open source community will do with the PlayCanvas Engine.
 Get creative and be sure to let us know about your projects.

 Toodle pip!